 In his youth Francis like many young men of his age longed to be a to a great knight.
 But not until later did he come understand who his true King and Queen were and who the enemy was.
 Once he discovered his vocation to rebuild the church through the call of Jesus from the cross of San Damiano, he and a small group of followers began to rebuild the churches of Assisi.
-Later he came understand that the church to be rebuilt was made up up living stones forming Mystical Body of Christ and all its many members built on Jesus the cornerstone rejected by the builders.
+Later he came understand that the church to be rebuilt was made up of living stones forming Mystical Body of Christ and all its many members built on Jesus the cornerstone rejected by the builders.

 Over the course of his relatively brief life, the simple but joyful gospel living St. Francis desired attracted many followers.
 People who were willing to give up all their worldly possessions to gain the pearl of great price, a life of union with the the crucified and risen Jesus Christ.
 Francis discovered early in his conversion process that the most Holy Virgin Mary, the mother of Jesus was to be his primary intercessor to enable him to achieve this intimate union which finally resulted in Francis receiving the wounds of Jesus after a 10 day fast on Mt.
 Laverna.
 Francis died not long after his piercing and was soon canonized by the church.